neezzzy/Clima-Flutter/README.md

-## Goal
+## CLIMA app

-The objective of this tutorial is to learn about asynchronous programming in Dart.
-We'll look at how to carry out time consuming tasks such as getting device location and networking to get data from the internet.

-## What you will create

-We’re going to make a weather app that is able to find out the live weather data in the current location of the device.
+This is a weather app that is able to find out the live weather data in the current location of the device.

 ## What I learned